BrandonM471998/Capstone/README.md

 7. For this step, I needed to subset the traffic data, as it included unnecessary years for the project

-8. I needed to clean the 2018 traffic data further after subsetting as there were lingering columns not needed, along with renaming the 'X' and 'Y' columns to 'LAT' and 'LONG' for creating a geodataframe later
+8. I needed to clean the 2018 traffic data further after subsetting as there were lingering columns not needed, along with renaming the `X` and `Y` columns to `LAT` and `LONG` for creating a geodataframe later

-9. Afterwards I created a geodataframe from the traffic data 'LAT' and 'LONG' columns
+9. Afterwards I created a geodataframe from the traffic data `LAT` and `LONG` columns

 10. Now I combine the traffic, county, and population dataframes to get the population, average daily traffic, and county information